lalitgupta-blr/design-patterns/README.md

 -----
  For simple intrest on bonds strategy interest amount: 20.0

- For compund intrest on bonds strategy interest amount: 20.5
+ For compound intrest on bonds strategy interest amount: 20.5

 -----